koren4ik/BeamNG-adas/README.md

   camera mounted on this vehicle on this map.
 Different cameras / maps need re-calibration via `camera_test.py` + `calibrate.py`.
 - The pipeline assumes road markings are present and reasonably visible.
-  Faded paint, shadows or wet asphalt would degrade detection — not tested.
+  Faded paint, shadows or night time would degrade detection — not tested.
 - Tested only on properly marked, paved roads.
 Off-road / gravel / unmarked roads are out of scope.
 - v1.0 disables the radar via a workaround (`dir=(0,0,1)`).
 ACC/AEB states exist